-Develop your skills and knowledge in our virtual assistant course, from home!
+Develop your virtual assistant knowledge from home!

 - Understand what a virtual assistant is and how to start your own business as a virtual assistant.

 The course will allow you to study when and where you want, at your own pace.
 All coursework can be submitted by either post or email making it easier and hassle-free.